Skip to content

 Project Overview

-The goal of this project is to control an onboard LED on an ESP32-S3 via a web interface.
-The project began by attempting to use Blynk to control the LED, but we later moved on to creating a web server using the ESP32 and custom HTML/CSS for the interface.
+The goal of this project was to get some sort of an output and/or interaction using the ESP32-S3 via a networking interface.
+The project began by attempting to use Blynk to control the LED, but I later moved on to creating a web server using the ESP32 and custom HTML/CSS for the interface.

 Blynk